Get Off Your Damn Phone

 Then, resume your oh-so-important call.

-Before and after the radio show appearance, I posted a few posts (mostly on my Google+ page) about this very subject.
+Before and after the radio show appearance, I posted a few posts on social media about this very subject.
 The feedback from my peers was in line with my own opinions.
 One comment that really highlights the issue for me was from Garry, who will hopefully not mind me sharing this,…(as it was made on a public post, I am going to assume it’s OK):

 The worst place for me was when I was at funeral.
 A woman in front of me in the Church proceeded to take a call in which included giving her kid instructions on how to use the microwave!!
 Astonishing!

 Weirdly…There are currently 82m handsets in use in Britain with one in six people admitting using their phone at a funeral.

 Anyway, if nothing else, this whole incident has sparked quite a debate on Mobile phone etiquette here in the UK.

 We can All Be Anti-Social, Sometimes…